 The LG A2 is excellent for gaming.
 Its near-instantaneous response time and low input lag provide a smooth and responsive gaming experience.
 However, it lacks advanced gaming features like variable refresh rate (VRR) support, and it's limited to a 60Hz refresh rate, so it can't take full advantage of the Xbox Series X and PS5.
 It's an excellent choice for dark room gaming as it has a near-infinite contrast ratio that results in perfect black levels.

 The LG A2 is excellent for watching HDR movies.
 It's fantastic in dark rooms thanks to its near-infinite contrast ratio, as it displays perfect blacks without any blooming.
-It also displays a wide range of colors in HDR, but its tone mapping is off, resulting in a loss of detail with certain scenes.
+It also displays a wide range of colors in HDR, but its tone mapping is off, resulting in inaccurate color reproduction.
 Its HDR peak brightness is okay and high enough to make small highlights stand out against the rest of the screen, but not all colors are vivid.

 The LG A2 is great to use as a PC monitor.
 It has low input lag for a responsive feel and displays proper chroma 4:4:4 that helps make text look clear.
 It has wide viewing angles, but colors lose their hue if you sit too close, and the edges of the screen look a bit washed out.
 It also has fantastic reflection handling if you use it in a room with a few lights around, but it doesn't get bright enough to fight a ton of glare.